AachuAnna/Smart-Dustbin/README.md

-# Smart Dustbin 🚮
+# Smart Dustbin System

-An Arduino-based smart dustbin that automatically opens its lid when a hand is detected using an ultrasonic sensor.
+## 📌 Overview
+The Smart Dustbin System is an Arduino-based solution designed to improve waste management and hygiene.
+It automatically opens the dustbin lid when a user approaches and monitors the garbage level to prevent overflow, making it suitable for smart city applications.

+---

-## Features
+## 🎯 Objectives
-- Touchless operation
-- Automatic lid opening using servo motor
-- Buzzer feedback
-- Green/Red LED status indication
+- Promote contactless and hygienic waste disposal
+- Automatically open and close the dustbin lid
+- Monitor garbage fill level
-- Hygienic and user-friendly design
+- Prevent overflow and improve waste management efficiency

+---

+## ⚙️ System Working
+- An ultrasonic sensor detects the presence of a user near the dustbin.
+- When an object is detected within a predefined distance, a servo motor opens the lid.
+- Another sensor can be used to monitor the garbage level inside the bin.
+- The system operates automatically without manual intervention.

+---

-## Components Used
+## 🧰 Components Used
 - Arduino UNO
-- HC-SR04 Ultrasonic Sensor
+- Ultrasonic Sensor (HC-SR04)
 - Servo Motor
-- Buzzer
+- Dustbin model
-- Red & Green LEDs
-- Resistors
+- Breadboard
-- Breadboard & Jumper wires
+- Jumper Wires

+---

+## 💡 Key Features
+- Contactless operation
+- Improved hygiene
+- Automatic lid control
+- Simple and cost-effective design
+- Suitable for public and smart city use

+---

-## Working Principle
+## 🧪 Simulation
-The ultrasonic sensor measures the distance to an object.
-When a hand is detected within 15 cm, the servo motor opens the dustbin lid, activates the green LED, and triggers a buzzer.
-If no object is detected, the lid remains closed and the red LED stays ON.
+The project logic is tested using **Tinkercad Circuits** to verify automatic lid operation and sensor response.

+---

+## 🎥 Simulation Demo Video
+(Add your YouTube or Google Drive link here)

+---

+## 🚀 Future Enhancements
+- IoT-based fill level monitoring
+- Mobile app notifications for waste collection
+- Solar-powered operation
+- AI-based waste segregation

+---

-## Author
+## 👩‍💻 Author
-Aachu Anna Sony
+- Helna Mary Sherin